DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseGauge/1 Configuration/rangeContainer/ranges/color.md

 ---
 ---
 ##### shortDescription
-Specifies a color of a range.
+Specifies the color of a range.

 ---
 #include common-colorlist